microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 You can test that source maps are working by opening the debugger for your browser and putting a breakpoint inside `main.ts`.
 When you refresh the page the breakpoint should pause the page and let you debug `greet.ts`.

-# Watchify, Babel and Uglify
+# Watchify, Babel, and Uglify

 Now that we are bundling our code with Browserify and tsify, we can add various features to our build with browserify plugins.